RiccardoGaspari/MyProjects/SystemVerilog_project/README.md

 # Bit Flip Computation IP Module

-This project implements an IP module that computes the number of bit flips in a given input array.
+This project implements an IP module that computes bit flip density and cycles/bitflip in a given input array, and raises a flag whenever the density is over a certain threshold.
 Designed with a modular architecture, it features a high-level hierarchy of sub-modules and a standardized BUS interface, making it easy to integrate into larger digital systems.

 ## Project Overview